 3. Adds Beauty & Privacy

 Growing plants vertically adds beauty and visual interest to the garden.
 Vertical structures and supports can be used in gorgeous ways to create privacy, hide unsightly areas, or add garden rooms and secret spaces to your yard.
+Find tons of vertical gardening ideas and inspiration here.

 4. Easier To Maintain

 One of my favorite benefits of vertical gardening is that it makes maintaining your garden much easier.
 Using vertical containers also makes maintenance easier, since problems like weeds, ground-dwelling pests, and soilborne diseases basically become non-existent.
+Learn all about vertical garden maintenance and care here.

 5. More Sun Exposure